padiac/padiac.github.io/notes/bayesian-inference-understanding-the-construction-of-umvue.md

 ## 1. The Goal: Estimating a Function of Parameters

-We start with a **parametric model** -- a family of probability distributions:
+We start with a **parametric model**, a family of probability distributions:

 $$
 \{ f(x \mid \theta), \theta \in \Theta \}.